InterAmerican University is one of three CRNA schools in Puerto Rico.

 Unencumbered licensure as a registered nurse in Puerto Rico before starting the program.

-GRE, EXADEP, MAT or GMAT are all accepted, test needs to have been taken within the last 5 years.
+GRE, EXADEP, MAT or GMAT are all accepted.
+The test needs to have been taken within the last 5 years.

-Need to be able to pass an english test with at least a 75%.
+You will need to be able to pass an English test with at least a 75%.

 Applicants must have completed the following prerequisite undergraduate courses with a “B” or better: